Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Centre County — September 2014

-Client was pulled over by the Pennsylvania State Police for crossing the double yellow line and speeding.
-During the traffic stop, one of the state troopers ordered the Client out of her vehicle to perform standard field sobriety tests in below freezing temperatures and in bare feet.
+The Pennsylvania State Police pulled over the client for crossing the double yellow line and exceeding the speed limit.
+During the traffic stop, one of the state troopers ordered the Client out of her vehicle to perform standard field sobriety tests in below-freezing temperatures and bare feet.

-Client did not perform the standard field sobriety tests to the trooper’s satisfaction and she was placed under arrest for suspicion of DUI.
-Client verbally protested and attempted to speak with the passenger of her vehicle so as to give that person instructions about what to do with her vehicle.
+The client did not perform the standard field sobriety tests to the trooper’s satisfaction, and she was placed under arrest for suspicion of DUI.
+The client verbally protested and attempted to speak with the passenger of her vehicle so as to give that person instructions on what to do with her vehicle.

-At this time, Client was physically restrained by two state troopers, and one of the troopers tased the client several times.
-The state trooper then accidently shot himself with his own taser such that he required medical attention.
+At this time, the client was physically restrained by two state troopers, and one of the troopers tased the client several times.
+The state trooper then accidentally shot himself with his taser, such that he required medical attention.

-Client was then charged with Aggravated Assault, a felony, and several misdemeanors, including Simple Assault, Resisting Arrest and DUI.
+The client was then charged with Aggravated Assault, a felony, and several misdemeanors, including Simple Assault, Resisting Arrest, and DUI.

-Client hired Centre County Criminal Defense Attorneys Wayne Bradburn and Marc Decker.
-At trial, Attorney Bradburn and Attorney Decker were able to show the jury that the state trooper injured himself due to his own negligence, and that the Client was well within her rights to verbally protest her arrest.
+The client hired Centre County Criminal Defense Attorneys Wayne Bradburn and Marc Decker.
+At trial, Attorney Bradburn and Attorney Decker were able to show the jury that the state trooper injured himself due to his own negligence, and that the Client was well within her rights to protest her arrest verbally.

 Centre County — September 2013